 4 Steps to a Great Gay Relationship

-I have been reflecting on my counselling work of the last week, when I worked with a number of couples that were in enormous emotional pain.
+I have been reflecting on my gay relationship counselling work of the last week when I worked with several couples that were in enormous emotional pain.

 Unmet Needs = Emotional Pain

 Many gay couples experience pain because their needs are not being met by their partner.
-Sometimes when one partner expresses a need, the other will respond defensively and angrily.
-Or the partner will not understand the need or simply ignore it.
+Sometimes, when one partner expresses a need, the other will respond defensively and angrily.
+Or the partner will not understand the need or ignore it.

-Some partners will retaliate by immediately expressing their unmet need, instead of responding to the need their partner has expressed.
-This is often the beginning of a cycle of anger, blame and criticism, which can then lead to contempt.
+Some partners will retaliate by immediately expressing their unmet needs instead of responding to the need their partner has expressed.
+This is often the beginning of a cycle of anger, blame, and criticism, which can then lead to contempt.

 And we know from the research that when a couple begins to feel contempt, the chances of the relationship surviving are significantly lower.